-Legal Proceedings - The Company is involved in various legal proceedings, claims, and litigation arising in the ordinary course of business, including collective class and PAGA actions alleging violations of wage and hour laws.
+Legal Proceedings - The Company is involved in various legal proceedings, investigations, claims, and litigation arising in the ordinary course of business, including collective class and PAGA actions alleging violations of wage and hour laws.
 The Company does not believe that the disposition of matters that are pending or asserted will have a material effect on its consolidated financial statements.

-11. Stockholders' Equity
+10. Stockholders' Equity

-Under stock repurchase programs approved by the Company's Board of Directors, the Company repurchased 3.4 million of its common shares for \$275.7 million during 2023 and 2.8 million shares for \$281.4 million during 2022.
+Under stock repurchase programs approved by the Company's Board of Directors, the Company repurchased 3.5 million of its common shares for \$329.3 million during 2024 and 3.4 million shares for \$275.7 million during 2023.
 All repurchased shares have been retired.
-Under the two-year, \$500.0 million stock repurchase program, which was approved on April 24, 2023 and superseded the previous program, there was approximately \$273.7 million remaining at year end for future stock repurchases.
+Under the two-year, \$750.0 million stock repurchase program, which was announced on April 24, 2024 and superseded the previous program, there was approximately \$528.5 million remaining at year end for future stock repurchases.

-12. Stock-Based Compensation and Other Employee Benefit Plans
+11. Stock-Based Compensation and Other Employee Benefit Plans

 The Company believes that stock-based compensation aligns the interests of its employees and directors with those of its stockholders.
 Stockbased compensation provides incentives to retain and motivate executive officers and key employees responsible for driving Company performance and maintaining important relationships that contribute to the growth of the Company.
-As of December 31, 2023, the Company has two stock-based compensation plans:
+As of December 31, 2024, the Company has two stock-based compensation plans:

 2010 Plan - On June 13, 2019, the stockholders of the Company approved the Second Amended and Restated 2010 Incentive Award Plan (the "2010 Plan").
 This plan permits the grant of incentive stock options, nonqualified stock options, dividend equivalent rights, stock payments, deferred stock, restricted stock awards, restricted stock units ("RSUs"), performance shares and other incentive awards, stock appreciation rights and cash awards to its employees, directors, and consultants.
-As of December 31, 2023, there were 1.5 million shares available for issuance under the 2010 Plan.
+As of December 31, 2024, there were 1.1 million shares available for issuance under the 2010 Plan.

 2012 Plan - The Board of Directors adopted the Second Amended and Restated 2012 Employment Inducement Incentive Award Plan on April 26, 2018 (the "2012 Plan"), which is amended from time to time to add additional shares.
 This plan allows for grants of stock to employees as employment inducement awards pursuant to NYSE rules.
 The terms of the 2012 Plan are similar to the 2010 Plan.
-As of December 31, 2023, there was an immaterial number of shares available for issuance under the 2012 Plan.
+As of December 31, 2024, there was an immaterial number of shares available for issuance under the 2012 Plan.